cs24/cloud-inquisitor/docs/quickstart.rst

 Variables
 ---------

-This sections goes over all the available settings to tweak as well as their default values.
+This section goes over all the available settings to tweak as well as their default values.
 **N.B.** :: These values can and should all be modified in your production _variables_ file, you should not need to edit any values in ``build.json``

 ^^^^^^^^^^^^^^^